antondudakov/homebrew-meetings-notes/HELP.md

-# Meetins Notes - Quick Start Guide
+# Meetings Notes - Quick Start Guide

 **Version 0.5.0**

-Meetins Notes is a local-first meeting transcription and summarization app for macOS.
+Meetings Notes is a local-first meeting transcription and summarization app for macOS.
 All processing happens on your Mac—no internet required, no data sent anywhere.

 ---